-There are many opportunities to participate in fieldwork; within and outside of your undergraduate studies, with clubs and societies, volunteering locally or overseas during the holidays or taking a gap year between degree and employment.
-The Society provides funding for undergraduates through our student grants and for first year undergraduates through our fieldwork apprenticeships.
+There are many opportunities to participate in fieldwork, for example with clubs and societies, volunteering locally or overseas or taking a gap year between degree and employment.
+The Society provides funding for undergraduates through our student grants and for first year undergraduates through our Fieldwork Apprenticeships.

 Former academic mentors share their comments on the scheme for academics and students:

 To find out how to apply and what to expect from the Field Apprenticeship grant, see the documents below or contact Charlie Eustace, the Learning and Leading Project Coordinator by email on email@example.com or telephone on 0207 7591 3180.